crytic/echidna/README.md

 * Curses-based retro UI, text-only or JSON output
 * Automatic testcase minimization for quick triage
 * Seamless integration into the development workflow
-* Automatic detection of transactions with high-gas consumption
+* Maximum gas usage reporting of the fuzzing campaign
-* Extended testing of complex contracts using [Etheno](https://github.com/crytic/etheno) and Truffle
+* Support for a complex contract initialization with [Etheno](https://github.com/crytic/etheno) and Truffle

 .. and [a beautiful high-resolution handcrafted logo](https://raw.githubusercontent.com/crytic/echidna/master/echidna.png).